Which Math or Stats Course Should I Take ?

 - You want to learn how the mean (or average) is not the most trusted measure that we should use in our daily lives.

-(Ancient and) Contemporary Topics
+(Ancient and) Contemporary Topics in Mathematics

 MAT 112 Contemporary Topics in Mathematics covers basic mathematics starting with discoveries by ancient greeks to present day applications of their ideas.

 God made the integers, all else is the work of humans, Leopold Kronecker, 1886